Successmind12/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-This repository is for projects built with python language and other related language
+This repository is for projects built with python language and other related higher level language